JessicaMulein/JessicaMulein/portfolio/public/blog/2026-01-03-the-2gb-clipboard-manager-why-i-scrapped-a-finished-app-and-rebuilt-it-in-10-minutes.md

 title: The 2GB Clipboard Manager: Why I Scrapped a "Finished" App and Rebuilt It in 10 Minutes
 date: 2026-01-03
 author: Jessica Mulein
-excerpt: I spent days building a "slim" clipboard app in Python, only to end up with a 2.1GB installer because of framework bloat.
+excerpt: I spent hours building a "slim" clipboard app in Python, only to end up with a 2.1GB installer because of framework bloat.
 I scrapped the whole thing, let AI rewrite it in Swift in just 10 minutes, and ended up with a cleaner, native app that’s only 1MB.
 Sometimes the best way to "fix" your code is to switch the foundation.
 ---

 # The 2GB Clipboard Manager: Why I Scrapped a "Finished" App and Rebuilt It in 10 Minutes